-There’s no one-size-fits-all way to celebrate the season; however, the instructions “Eat, Drink and Be Merry” might be the perfect recipe for a good holiday party and a “Holly Rancher” (someone who is celebrating the season in Ranch-inspired style).
-In anticipation of upcoming holidays at The Ranch, our culinary team has shared some recipes for winter comfort food.
+“Eat, Drink and Be Merry” might be the perfect recipe for a good holiday party.
+It’s certainly how we like to celebrate the season.
+In anticipation of hosting and sponsoring the Granite County Festival of Trees in just a few weeks’ time, our culinary team has shared some winter comfort food recipes.
 They believe that the key to a memorable celebration is putting a lot of care into what you serve and then taking the time to savor it.
-If you’re still searching for a holiday home base, only a few accommodations remain at The Ranch.

-We hope you’ll enjoy these delicious recipes and use them to channel a country Christmas wherever you celebrate this year.
-Happy Thanksgiving and Happy Holidays!
+If you can’t join us at The Ranch for Christmas or New Year’s, we hope you’ll enjoy these delicious recipes and use them to channel a country Christmas wherever you celebrate this year.
+Happy Holidays!

 As with each of The Ranch’s seasonal celebrations, such as Thanksgiving and Midnight in Montana, our staff anticipated that this year’s Autumn Harvest Celebration would be a memorable gathering of friends and family.
 As always, guests would experience grand luxury, Western adventure and the finest Ranch cuisine.